Darkdragon14/ha-guest-mode/README.md

 # Future improvements

-* Removeving seconds in UI or Using ha-date-range-picker :rocket:
+* Removing seconds in UI or Using ha-date-range-picker :rocket:

 * Update integration to change icon/title/path :rocket: